-The Company's Audit Committee is composed of Mr. George J. Bunze (Chairman), Mr. Richard Bélanger, Ms. Nycol Pageau-Goyette and Mr. John Barrie Shineton.
+The Company's Audit Committee is composed of Mr. George J. Bunze (Chairman), Mr. Simon Pelleter (since May 2012), Ms. Nycol Pageau-Goyette and Mr. John Barrie Shineton.
 All members of the Committee are "independent" and "financially literate" within the meaning of Multilateral Instrument 52-110 Audit Committees.

 Mr. George Bunze, a certified management accountant (CMA) since May 1968, is the former Chief Financial Officer of Kruger Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 Mr. Bunze currently serves as a Director and Vice-Chairman of Kruger, is a member of its Executive Committee and is also Chairman of its Audit Committee Advisory Board.
 Mr. Bunze also serves on the Board of Directors and is Chairman of the Audit Committee of Intertape Polymer Group Inc. and is a member of the FM Global Advisory Board of Factory Mutual Insurance Company.
-Mr. Richard Bélanger has been a chartered accountant since 1981 and was awarded the designation of "Fellow" (FCA) by the Ordre des comptables agréés du Québec in May of 2004.
-Mr. Bélanger sits on several boards of directors, including that of Laurentian Bank of Canada, where he also serves as Chairman of its Audit Committee and as a member of its Risk Management Committee.
-Since May 2007, Mr. Bélanger sits on the Board of Trustees of Genivar Income Fund, now "Genivar Inc." (member of the Audit Committee) and since March 2011, he is Chairman of the Board.
+Mr. Simon Pelletier holds a Bachelor of Materials Engineering from the University of Windsor and is Senior Vice-President, Life Cycle Services, Metso Mining &

+Construction Technology ("Metso").
+Appointed to this position in 2008, Mr. Pelleter leads and manages the development of a global business line within Metso, which provides mining customers with long-term service contracts for the maintenance, operations and performance of their mineral processing equipment.
+Listed on the Helsinki Stock Exchange, Metso's parent, Metso Corporation, is a global supplier of technology and services to customers in the mining, construction, pulp and paper, power, and oil and gas industry, and employs approximately 27,000 people in 40 counties.
 Ms. Nycol Pageau-Goyette is a graduate of the Université de Montréal and is a fellow certified administrator.
 She is the founder and main shareholder of companies operating in the fields of management (servicing not-for-profit organizations) and environment (processing and recycling wastes from pharmaceutical and cosmetic companies).
 She has served as director on various boards of public and private companies and has chaired the audit committee of the Fonds de solidarité des travailleurs du Québec (F.T.Q.), a venture capital firm.
 Ms. Pageau-Goyette currently chairs the Audit Committee of the Maisonneuve-Rosemont Hospital, for which she also serves as director.
 Mr. John Barrie Shineton holds a degree in Mechanical Engineering from University of Manitoba and is President and Chief Executive Officer of Norbord Inc. ("Norbord").
 Appointed to this role in 2004, Mr. Shineton is responsible for the overall management and strategic direction of Norbord, which employs approximately 2,700 people at 15 manufacturing locations in the United States, Europe and Canada.
 Publicly traded on the Toronto Stock Exchange, Norbord is one of the world's largest producers of oriented strand board.
 Mr. Shineton has held various positions within Norbord since joining the company in 1999, including Executive Vice-President of Wood Products, President of Norbord Industries Inc. and Managing Director of European Operations.
 Mr. Shineton has more than 30 years experience in the forest products industry, having held senior level marketing and sales and operations positions for such companies as International Forest Products and Northwood Pulp and Timber.